aalling93/Custom-made-SAR-speckle-reduction/README.md

 # MATLAB-Speckle-reduction
 Severeal different speckle filters are implemented using Matlab to reduce the noise for different types of applications.
-The filters are **not** implemented using e.g. Matlab inherent functions (like e.g. its kernel function), and can therefore be directly translated to other languages like Python.
+The filters are **not** implemented using Matlab inherent functions (like e.g. its kernel function), and can therefore be directly translated to other languages like Python.

-## Types in filters
+## Implementations:
 The following filters have been developed:

 -Mean filter.